Dudeverse/CLAIRE-TEST-PREP/README.md

 3. **Submitting:**
    - Click "Submit Exam" when done
    - In exam mode, the exam auto-submits when the timer reaches 0
-   - View your MCQ score and see which questions you got right/wrong
+   - View your MCQ score and see which questions you got right/wrong instantly
-   - A JSON file with your complete answers (including grading) will be automatically downloaded

 ## Customization